yangxin0/CH341/README.md

 # ch341 linux serial driver
+## Update
+This code is modified for Ubuntu 24.04.
+You should plugout and plugin the cable to make serial working.

 ## Description

 USB serial driver for USB to UART chip ch340, ch341, etc. In fact Linux mainline kernels have built-in ch341 serial driver since kernel version 2.6.24.
 The location is: drivers/usb/serial/ch341.c, it's a pity that the built-in driver cannot be kept up to date.
 We suggest our customers to use this driver.